Associate Professor Lisa Lobry de Bruyn

 Biography

-Associate Professor Lisa Lobry de Bruyn has been a member of staff of Ecosystem Management since July 1993 and has been involved in teaching core units of the degree.
-Each year she tries to develop it further in response to both students' comments and educational theory.
-Hence, her teaching has been continually evolving to reach its present state, and I hope it will continue to do so.
+Each year, I continue to develop my teaching further in response to both students' comments and educational theory.
+Hence, my teaching has been continually evolving to reach its present state, and hopes it will continue to do so.
 It may be of interest to know a bit about my background and the experiences that have shaped my views of the world.
 So here goes!

 I originate from WA, and often my examples of land management reflect that bias.
 I completed both undergraduate and postgraduate studies at the University of Western Australia in the Science Faculty, majoring in Physical Geography.
-I found geography suited my desire to solve applied and relevant environmental problems and opened my eyes to the fact that environmental problems are human problems.
+Geography suited my desire to solve applied and relevant environmental problems and opened my eyes to the fact that environmental problems are human problems.
 I read quite recently "that the problem is not the problem but our old solution to the problem".
 In my Honours year, I became interested in the release of marginal agricultural land for farming, which was topical at the time.
 I also worked for the following year after graduation compiling coastal management reports for Cervantes and Jurien Bay, north of Perth.

-After a year in the public service I realised I wanted to have more autonomy and control over my career, and decided to start postgraduate studies in 1986.
-I spent the next 4 years working in the central wheatbelt of WA, at CSIRO Wildlife and Ecology's field study area north of Kellerberrin.
+After a year in the public service, I realised I wanted to have more autonomy and control over my career, and decided to start postgraduate studies in 1986.
+She spent the next 4 years working in the central wheatbelt of WA, at CSIRO Wildlife and Ecology's field study area north of Kellerberrin.
 My PhD thesis examined the role of ants and termites in soil modification in the naturally vegetated and agricultural habitats of a semi-arid environment.
 The findings of the thesis have ramifications for soil degradation, reserve management, nutrient cycling, food chains, ecosystem monitoring, soil formation processes, soil classification and soil variability.
-The field area also gave me the opportunity to mix with a wide variety of researchers and to talk to farmers about my research, although the intrinsic value of research was not always clear to farmers.
+The field area also gave me the opportunity to mix with a wide variety of researchers and to talk to farmers about her research, although the intrinsic value of research was not always clear to farmers.

 I submitted my PhD in October 1990 and started work in the Department of Primary Industries and Fisheries in Tasmania.
 I was employed as a Project Officer for a Dairy Research and Development Corporation project which conducted research into the effects of irrigated dairy farming practices on soil structural properties and earthworm numbers.
 I again worked on farmers' properties and found the experience rewarding and insightful.
 The research has contributed to understanding how soil macrofauna affect soil fertility and pasture production.
-At present I am involved in several projects which delve further into the role of soil fauna, particularly macrofauna, in maintaining soil health in various agricultural systems in northern NSW as well as capturing farmers' understanding of soil health and the implications for on-farm monitoring.
-In the future, I see myself continuing to conduct research into soils, utilising a geographer's integrative and multi-disciplinary approach; seeking to improve understanding of the management and formation of soils in Australia; and assisting land users to make decisions that will conserve and wisely manage the soil.
+At present, I am involved in several projects which delve further into the role of soil fauna, particularly macrofauna, in maintaining soil health in various agricultural systems in northern NSW as well as capturing farmers' understanding of soil health and the implications for on-farm monitoring.
+In the future, I sees myself continuing to conduct research into soils, utilising a geographer's integrative and multi-disciplinary approach; seeking to improve understanding of the management and formation of soils in Australia; and assisting land users to make decisions that will conserve and wisely manage the soil.

 I also supervise a wide range of higher degree research students examining topics from adaption tipping points in rice growing areas of Bangladesh, local knowledge on soil health and its use by smallholder farmers in Vietnam, ecotourism ventures and the role of community participation in Vietnam for conservation and livelihood development, and livestock innovation platforms and sustainable intensification in the Ethiopian highlands.
-Despite the obvious diversity of topics they all have a common thread of connecting people to the landscape they live in and ensuring we can sustainably manage it under an increasingly complex social-ecological environment.
+Despite the obvious diversity of topics, they all have a common thread of connecting people to the landscape they live in and ensuring we can sustainably manage it under an increasingly complex social-ecological environment.